Let us advise you on LPA’s to make sure you have a say,

-There may come a time in your life when you are unable to manage your financial affairs, or personal welfare, owing to some form of incapacity and you will need someone to act on your behalf.
+There may come a time in your life when you – or a loved one – are unable to manage your financial affairs or personal welfare, owing to some form of incapacity.

-Even when we are young, we can find ourselves incapacitated owing to illness or injury and it can be invaluable having a reliable person, who is able to manage your personal affairs and remove the anxiety of having unpaid bills, at a time when you most need peace of mind.
+Life is unpredictable, so at any time we could find ourselves incapacitated owing to illness or injury, and at such times, it would be invaluable to have delegated responsibility to a trusted, reliable person who can manage your personal affairs and remove the anxiety of having unpaid bills, at a time when you most need peace of mind.

-If you should lose mental capacity, don’t just assume relatives can access your money to pay for your care.
-Even joint accounts will get frozen.
+If you should lose mental capacity, you can’t just assume that relatives can access your money to pay for your care, and even joint accounts will get frozen.